-4. Build out your test plan, adding a tree test at the appropriate point in the flow of the test.
+4. Build out your test plan, adding a tree test at the appropriate point in your test.

-You may want to ask some background questions before the tree test.
-For example, you may want contributors to rate their familiarity with the topic that the tree test is focused on.
-Do not include too many tasks before the tree test because (1) you don’t want to inadvertently bias the contributor’s thinking before they take the test and (2) you want to give the contributor ample time to complete the tasks.
+You may want to ask some background questions before having contributors tackle a tree test.
+For example, you may want contributors to rate how familiar they are with the tree test's topic.
+Do not include too many tasks before the tree test because you want to (1) avoid biasing the contributor before they take the test and (2) give the contributor ample time to complete the tasks.

 5. Set up the tree test.

-In the tree test task, follow the link to the tree testing app.
-The link will open in a new tab where you can create a new tree test and enter your test details.
+In the tree test task itself, follow the link to the tree testing app.
+The link will open in a new tab where you create a new tree test and enter test details.

-After entering your test details, you can begin building your tree.
+After you've entered the test details, begin building your tree.

-- You can include many levels in your tree, but a maximum of 300 nodes can be included.
+- You can include several levels in your tree, but a maximum of 300 nodes can be included.

-- There is a text limit of 100 characters for the text of each node.
+- The text is limited to 100 characters for the text of each node.

-- If you would like to copy a tree from a previous test, go to the Test Details for that test, and click Clone Test at the bottom of the tab.
+- If you would like to copy a tree from a previous test, go to the Test Details accordion tab for that test, and click Clone Test (not seen in the screenshot below) at the bottom of the tab.

-Once you’ve set up your tree, you can add questions.
-These will be questions that contributors are asked to answer about the tree you just created.
+Once you’ve set up the tree of your test, add questions that the contributors are to answer about the tree you just created.

-We recommend a maximum of 10 total questions for a single tree, though there is no limit to the number you can ask.
-Remember the more tasks someone completes with the same tree, the more the results will be biased by their familiarity with that particular tree.
+We recommend a maximum of 10 questions for a single tree, though there is no limit to the number you can ask.
+Remember the more tasks someone completes using the same tree, the more the results will be biased by how familiar they are with that particular tree.

-By publishing the test you are generating a URL that you can distribute to test contributors.
+By publishing the test, you are generating a URL to distribute to test contributors.

 From here you can edit test details, clone the test, or unpublish it so that contributors can no longer access it.
-Setting project results to Public will generate a standalone results page you can share with other stakeholders with a separate URL, including stakeholders that do not have a UserTesting account.
+Setting project results to Public will generate a standalone results page with a separate URL you can share with other stakeholders, including stakeholders who do not have a UserTesting account.

 Note: Creators can access, edit, and view results for their own tests.
 They cannot view or access tests launched by others on the account.
 Admins can publish and unpublish tests created by others, just as the creator can.
 However, admins cannot edit tests created by others.
-Once a test is deployed, admins can also view and share results as necessary.
+Once a test is deployed, admins can also view and share results.

-7. Next, copy your link and paste it into the Tree Test URL box within the Tree Test Task.
+7. Next, copy your link, return to the Build Test Plan page, and paste it into the Tree test URL box (within the Tree test task section).

 8. Include follow-up questions to get additional insights from users.

-Finally, add tasks for any follow-up questions you want to ask to evaluate the contributor’s experience as they completed the tree test activity.
+Finally, add tasks for any follow-up questions you want to ask in order to evaluate the contributor’s experience of doing the tree test activity.

 - How easy or difficult did you find this tree test?

-- Which labels, if any, were difficult to understand?
+- Which labels, if any, were easy or difficult to understand?

-- In general, did the labels help you quickly and easily locate the information you wanted?
+- In general, how would you assess the labels in terms of finding the information you wanted?

-Once the contributors complete your test, you can see the results in your Dashboard, just as any UserTesting test, and watch videos of contributors completing the tree test.
+Once the contributors have completed your test, the results will be visible in the Platform.
+Watch videos of contributors completing the tree test on the Sessions tab.

-Click View Tree Testing Results to view the quantitative results of your test within the tree testing app (i.e. where you initially created the tree).
+To view the quantitative results of your test, return to the tree testing app where you initially created the tree.

 Selecting the Results tab will reveal the summary of your results as well as the individual tasks.
-This includes correct and incorrect answers, paths taken, and average time on task.
+This includes correct and incorrect answers, paths taken, and average "time on task" (which, as it sounds, registers how long it took contributors spent on the task.)
 You are also able to export this data as a .csv or .xls file.

-You can also view results for individual contributors by selecting the contributors tab:
+You can also view results for individual contributors by selecting the Participants tab: